semver/semver/semver.md

 within the private code.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.

-1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
-incompatible changes are introduced to the public API.
-It MAY also include minor and patch level changes.
+1. Major version X (X.y.z | X > 0) MUST be incremented if the set of all modifications includes backwards incompatible changes to the public API.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch